Specialising in an area of HR can be extremely rewarding and, in some industries, may pay a higher salary than a more generalist role.

 A decision to specialise cannot be made without consideration of future market conditions.
-While a generalist can apply for a wider range of positions, they can also face intense competition from a larger talent pool.
+While a generalist can apply for a wider range of positions, they can also face intense competition from a larger group of professionals

-However, while specialists can often find themselves in relatively high demand and low supply, opportunities may run a bit thin when spending slows.
+However, while specialists can often find themselves in relatively high demand and low supply, opportunities may run a bit thin when the economy slows down.

 Before you make this decision, consider how this move will play out given the likely nature of the market.
 If you’re considering another qualification, is this a good time?
 Or will this be risky given the current climate?

-It is common for an HR specialist to move back into a more generalist role.
+It is not uncommon for an HR specialist to move back into a more generalist role.
 And, while it may be more difficult to make the move, it’s certainly not impossible.